skrey/yellow-extensions/features/core/README.md

 ## How to show website version

-You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show the current version of your website.
-You can also use shortcuts to show information about the website.
+You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
+You can open the [log file](https://developers.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
+You can also use shortcuts to show the current website version.
 See example below.

 ## How to configure system settings